Simple controller design to achieve iso-damping robustness: Non-iterative data-driven approach based on fractional-order reference model: Introduction

 Various approaches have been proposed to achieve iso-damping on the basis of FO control.
-These methods aim to tune some design parameters of the fixed structure controller, such as the FO proportional-integral-derivative (PID) controller, so as to realize the flat-phase property.
-The analytical conditions for the flat-phase have been derived for a special class of plants and controllers: the FO-PID controller for simplified FO plants with time delay \cite{YGE2019}, the FO-PID controller for stable first-order plus time delay (FOPTD) plant \cite{CL2022}, and the FO-PID controller with FO lowpass filter \cite{CL2023}.
-The graphical approach (e.g., plotting the feasible parameter region or achievable performance specification) is an effective way to determine controller parameters satisfying the analytical flat-phase condition.
-As for the graphical approach, one study has utilized the Bode phase plot \cite{MMNB2020}, one has proposed a flat-phase curve \cite{CLPC2021}, and a novel procedure to tune the FO-[PID] controller has been established for the FOPTD plant \cite{WVLCL2024}.
-It should be noted that both the analytical and graphical approaches require accurate mathematical models and parameters of the actual controlled plant.
-However, the necessity of the plant model and parameters imposes heavy burdens on designers and causes the technique to be fail under modeling errors.
-Moreover, in most cases, the analytical and graphical policies are derived for very simple plants such as the FOPTD system.
+These methods aim to tune some design parameters of the fixed structure controller, such as the FO proportional-integral-derivative (PID) controller, in orders to realize the flat-phase property.
+The analytical conditions for the flat-phase have been derived for a special class of plants and controllers \cite{YGE2019, CL2022, CL2023}.
+The graphical approach (e.g., plotting the feasible parameter region or achievable performance specification) is an effective way to determine controller parameters satisfying the analytical flat-phase condition \cite{MMNB2020, CLPC2021, WVLCL2024}.
+These approaches have been established by the frequency domain analyses.
+It should be noted that both the analytical and graphical approaches in the frequency-domain require accurate mathematical models and parameters of the actual controlled plant.
+However, the necessity of the plant model and parameters imposes heavy burdens on designers; modeling errors can lead to unexpected deterioration of control performance.
+Moreover, in most cases, the analytical and graphical policies are derived for very simple plants such as the first-order plus time delay system.
 Thus, not only the plant model but also its bold approximation is necessary to employ such a method.
-Controller design based on the approximated model often causes severe performance degradation due to the gap between the actual plant and the reduced one for controller design.
+Controller design based on the approximated model often causes performance degradation due to the gap between the actual plant and the reduced one for controller design.